 rich Posted August 27, 2013 Share Posted August 27, 2013 This is a serious question.
 I have wasted an incredible amount of time due to my decision to use TypeScript, and the problems are still on-going.
 So I'm curious to know how much it would affect any of you?
 Do you actually benefit from it supporting TypeScript, or would you be happy enough just using JavaScript?
 Update: 10th September.
 After a lot of thought and based on the stack of feedback on this forum I dropped building Phaser in TypeScript and started a rebuild in pure JavaScript.
-Progress has been fantastic and you can follow it all on the March Towards 1.0 thread in this forum. muclemente and Dream Of Sleeping 2 Link to comment Share on other sites More sharing options...
+Progress has been fantastic and you can follow it all on the March Towards 1.0 thread in this forum.
+Dream Of Sleeping and muclemente 2 Link to comment Share on other sites More sharing options...

 Dream Of Sleeping Posted August 27, 2013 Share Posted August 27, 2013 It means I am much more likely to use it now.
 Link to comment Share on other sites More sharing options...